-The RNN can be trained in a similar way for both forward (section 2.4) and reverse replay2 (section 2.5), but problems arise when considering the functional role of reverse replay in reinforcement learning as well as experimental data.
-For example, since reverse replay was observed immediately after a rat reaches the goal after very limited training [21, 29], such a short time-scale is demanding for synaptic change-based recording of experiences.
+The RNN can be trained in a similar way for both forward (section 2.4) and reverse replay2. (section 2.5), but problems arise when considering the functional role of reverse replay in reinforcement learning as well as experimental data.
+For example, since reverse replay was observed immediately after a rats reaches the goal after very limited training [29, 21], such a short time-scale is demanding for synaptic change based recording of experiences.
 On the other hand, since the reversely replayed experience is usually short and recent, it may be well stored through persistent neural activity rather than synaptic weights.
 Therefore, the RNN for reverse replay is trained (or "pre-wired", to distinguish it from the training for forward replay) differently, so that no more training is required in later reverse replay.

 For the reason discussed above, we wish the RNN to be able to replay any sequence it recently experienced3.
 Since reverse replay often happens after a goal or a reward is reached, we assume it is triggered by an additional input signal.
 An example of an input training sequence and its target is illustrated in figure 4.7.
 In order to ensure that the RNN is general enough to replay any input sequence (within a certain range), a training batch with a large enough amount of sample sequences is necessary.
-Accordingly, although the training for reverse replay takes place only once, it is significantly more difficult than the training for forward replay.
+For this reason, although the training for reverse replay only takes place once, it is significantly more difficult than the training for forward replay.

-In our experiments, we train RNNs with 150 hidden units, two input units and one output units on 300 sequences similar to the one in figure 4.7.
-With other parameters the same as in the RNNs for forward replay, we train the RNNs until convergence.
+In our experiments, we train RNNs with 150 hidden units, 2 input units and 1 output units on 300 sequences similar to the one in figure 4.7.
+With other parameters the same as in the RNNs for forward replay, we train the RNNs until converge.

 As examples, the two plots in figure 4.8 show reverse replay for two random sequences with different length in the same RNN.
-Recall that this RNN is only trained for sequences with fewer than six time steps, so, interestingly, when sequences with greater than six time steps are presented, only the last few steps of the original sequences are replayed correctly (figure 4.9).
-Given that only recent experience need to be reversely replayed, such dynamics are plausible.
+Recall that this RNN is only trained for sequences less than 6 time steps, so, interestingly, when sequences longer than 6 time steps are presented, only the last few steps of the original sequences are replayed correctly (figure 4.9).
+Given that only recent experience need to be reversely replayed, such dynamics is plausible.

 In the reverse replay experiments in this thesis, we trained the RNN to replay one dimensional sequences with fewer than 6 time steps.
-Furthermore, our experiment illustrates the extreme case in which the sequences are entirely random without any tempo-
+Furthermore, our experiment illus-

-2Since remote reverse replay (section 2.5) can be implemented in a way similar to the forward replay, by storing experiences in synapses, it is not discussed in this chapter.
+2Since remote reverse replay (section 2.5) can be implemented in a similar way as the forward replay, by storing experiences in synapses, it is not discussed in this chapter.

-3We trained different RNNs for forward and backward replay.
-Although they could be combined using gating mechanisms [10], we leave that to future work as it is not directly related to our current focus.
+$^{^{3}}$ We trained different RNNs for forward and backward replay.
+Although they could be combined together using gating mechanisms [10], we leave that to future work as it is not directly related to our current focus.